Stock Option Compensation: Your Cheat Sheet to Planning

 The word “option” makes you feel good–it denotes flexibility, choice, and gives you a sense of control.
 However, those “options” may not be the cherry on top of your sundae, perfectly perched on a pillow of whipped cream.
 They may actually be the sticky hot fudge that melts your ice cream and turns your masterpiece into a soupy mess.

-Oftentimes, the stock you receive is considered another form of compensation that you’re taxed on, even if you didn’t get cash in hand or took action.
-As Benjamin Franklin noted, nothing is certain…except taxes.
+Oftentimes, the stock you receive is considered another form of compensation that you’re taxed on—even if you didn’t get cash in hand or take any action.
+As Benjamin Franklin noted, nothing is certain… except taxes.
 Anyone who has paid taxes knows there’s little flexibility, no choice, and less control than you may like over your taxable income.
 However, simply knowing what you have and how it works can go a long way in enabling you to take back control in planning for and minimizing taxes.

 One of These Things Is Not Like the Other